Gary Moeller

-Biography
+Player

 Moeller graduated from Lima Senior High School in 1959, and afterwards attended Ohio State University.
 He saw his first action on the varsity football team in 1960 as an offensive guard.
 He switched to linebacker in 1961 and was named an honorable mention all-conference selection by United Press International (UPI) and Associated Press (AP).
 Moeller served as co-captain in his senior year along with Bob Vogel.

-After graduating in 1963, Moeller was drafted by the San Francisco 49ers in the 5th round of the NFL Draft, but did not play for the team.
+After graduating in 1963, Moeller was drafted by the San Francisco 49ers in the 5th round of the NFL draft, but did not play for the team.
 He instead played for the Grand Rapids Blazers of the United Football League (UFL).

+Coaching

+High school and college football

 Moeller quit professional football during the 1964 training camp and entered the coaching ranks with Bellefontaine High School in Ohio.
 He served there as head coach and defensive line coach for several years until joining Bo Schembechler at Miami University in 1967.
 He moved with Schembechler to Michigan in 1969, where he served as defensive ends coach until 1973, when he was promoted to defensive coordinator.
 Schembechler had also been an assistant coach at Ohio State when Moeller was a player, and both were members of the FWAA 1961 National Championship team.

+Illinois

 Moeller was hired by the University of Illinois as head football coach in 1977, on a five-year contract.
 After posting a 6–24–3 record in three seasons with the school, he was fired.

+Back to Michigan

 Moeller rejoined Michigan in 1980 as an assistant to head coach Bo Schembechler.
 He was promoted to defensive coordinator in 1982.
 He led the Michigan defense from 1982 until his position being changed to offensive coordinator in 1987.
 When coach Schembechler underwent heart surgery prior to the final game of the season, the Hall of Fame Bowl, and could not coach, Moeller was named interim head coach and led the Wolverines to a 28–24 win over Alabama.